dennis-nichols/dennis-nichols/README.md

-- 👋 Hi, I’m @dennis-nichols
+- 👋 Hi, I’m @dennis-nichols, Python Developer and Data Scientist

 - I’m interested in:
   - Tackling the challenges of: